14/03/2026

 Spider mites are tiny, almost microscopic pests that thrive in dry, warm conditions.
 While less common outdoors in a typical damp UK summer, they can become a problem on sheltered balconies, in greenhouses, or on indoor plants.
 You'll spot their presence by fine webbing on the undersides of leaves and a stippled, pale, or yellow appearance to the foliage.

 To tackle them organically, increasing humidity around the plants by misting them can deter them, as they prefer dry conditions.
 A soapy water spray, just like for aphids, can also be effective.
-For more persistent infestations, neem oil is a natural insecticide and miticide derived from the neem tree, effective against spider mites when diluted and applied according to product instructions.
+For more persistent infestations, neem oil (paid link) is a natural insecticide and miticide derived from the neem tree, effective against spider mites when diluted and applied according to product instructions.
 Always follow the product's instructions carefully, and apply in the evening to avoid scorching leaves in direct sunlight, as well as to protect beneficial insects.

 Dealing with Common Vertical Garden Diseases Organically